shinymonitor/construct.h/README.md

 A single-header C library for building projects with minimal dependencies using build recipes in C itself.
 Provides dynamic arrays, string manipulation, process management, and CONSTRUCT build system (similar to Make).

-Inspired by and simplified from [nob.h](https://github.com/tsoding/nob.h), with additional features for incremental builds.
+Inspired by and simplified from [nob.h](https://github.com/tsoding/nob.h), with additional features.

 ## Features